 Since mercury is a hazardous air pollutant (HAP) under the CAA, the Model Rule treats mercury emissions from EGUs in the same manner as other HAP emissions.
-That is, like Section 112(d)1 of the CAA, the Model Rule requires expeditious application of state-of-the-art emission control technology to each EGU.
+That is, like Section 112(d) of the CAA, the Model Rule requires expeditious application of Maximum Achievable Control Technology (MACT) to each EGU.

 The U.S. Environmental Protection Agency (EPA) has taken a different and less effective approach to regulating mercury emissions from coal-fired EGUs.
-EPA has removed EGUs from its list of HAP source categories that must be regulated under Section 112 of the CAA.2 Rather than require the use of Maximum Achievable Control Technology (MACT) for mercury, EPA adopted the Clean Air Mercury Rule (CAMR).
-The CAMR establishes a nationwide mercury emissions cap set at a level that does not require until 2018 (13 years from now) any more mercury reductions beyond those that would result from actions taken to control other pollutants.3 EPA's rule also provides for interstate mercury emission trading among EGUs, and allows banking of mercury "allowances."
+EPA has removed EGUs from its list of HAP source categories that must be regulated under Section 112 of the CAA.
+Rather than require the use of MACT for mercury, EPA adopted the "Clean Air Mercury Rule" (CAMR).
+The CAMR establishes a nationwide mercury emissions cap set at a level that does not require until 2018 (13 years from now) any more mercury reductions beyond those that would result from actions taken to control other pollutants.
+EPA's rule also provides for interstate mercury emission trading among EGUs, and allows banking of mercury "allowances."
 As a result, EPA predicts that the mercury emission cap will not be achieved until well beyond 2020.
-The EPA approach was severely criticized by EPA's own Inspector General, and by the U.S. Government Accountability Office.4
+The EPA approach was severely criticized by EPA's own Inspector General, and by the U.S. Government Accountability Office.

 STAPPA and ALAPCO criticized the CAMR for providing insufficient protection for public health and the environment.
 The CAMR mercury emission cap does not require application of available mercury emission control technology for EGUs and the rule delays emission reductions for up to two decades.
 Further, interstate trading and banking could result in continuation of existing mercury "hot spots" of exposure near EGUs that choose to comply using allowances rather than reduce emissions.
-EPA's use of Section 111(d) of the CAA5 as legal authority for CAMR invites protracted legal battles that could further delay protection of public health and the environment.
+EPA's use of Section 111(d) of the CAA as legal authority for CAMR invites protracted legal battles that could further delay protection of public health and the environment.

 State and local air pollution control officials supported national regulation of mercury emissions from EGUs as HAPs, using Section 112 of the CAA.
-Indeed, local and state officials, members of STAPPA and ALAPCO, were deeply involved in discussions with industry and others in an effort to develop recommendations to EPA on a Section 112 HAP rule when EPA abruptly changed course, removed EGUs from the list of sources of HAP and abandoned its clear MACT authority under Section 112 of the CAA.
+Indeed, local and state officials, members of STAPPA and ALAPCO, were deeply involved in discussions with industry and others in an effort to develop recommendations to EPA on a Section 112 HAP rule when EPA abruptly changed course, removed EGUs from the list of sources of HAP and abandoned its clear MACT authority under CAA Section 112.
 Instead, EPA adopted a cap-and-trade program, claiming legal authority under Section 111(d) of the CAA - an interpretation of Section 111(d) never before advanced in its 35-year history.
 Instead of using its unquestionable authority under Section 112 to achieve rapid reductions in mercury pollution, the agency gave EGUs an unduly extended period for compliance with a rule that fails to provide adequate protection for public health and the environment.

-To provide better health protection, state and local agencies may wish to adopt their own programs to control emissions of mercury, nickel, and other HAPs from EGUs, which they are free to do.6 This Model Rule is limited to mercury emissions from coalfired EGUs because mercury emissions from these units represent the most serious danger to public health and the environment.
+To provide better health protection, state and local agencies may wish to adopt their own programs to control emissions of mercury, nickel, and other HAPs from EGU, which they are free to do.
+This Model Rule is limited to coal-fired EGUs because mercury emissions from these units represent the most serious danger to public health and the environment.
 STAPPA and ALAPCO's Model Rule is intended to provide guidance to state and local agencies that wish to adopt a more health-protective rule.